4paradigm/OpenMLDB/docs/en/developer/udf_develop_guide.md

 # UDF Function Development Guideline
 ## 1. Background
 Although there are already hundreds of built-in functions, they can not satisfy the needs in some cases.
 In the past, this could only be done by developing new built-in functions.
 Built-in function development requires a relatively long cycle because it needs to recompile binary files and users have to wait for new version release.
 In order to help users to quickly develop computing functions that are not provided by OpenMLDB, we develop the mechanism of user dynamic registration function.
+OpenMLDB will load the compiled library contains user defined function when executing `Create Function` statement.

 SQL functions can be categorised into scalar functions and aggregate functions.
 An introduction to scalar functions and aggregate functions can be seen [here](./built_in_function_develop_guide.md).
 ## 2. Development Procedures